Wilson Betemit: Atlanta Braves

-He began his professional career in 1997 with the Gulf Coast Braves.
+Betemit began his professional career in 1997 with the Gulf Coast Braves.
 In 1999, he was the Player of the Year for the Danville Braves of the Rookie League, and Appalachian League All-Star shortstop after batting .320 in 67 games, though he made 33 errors in 67 games.

-In 2000, with the Jamestown Jammers, he hit .331 and was named the Braves' # 1 Minor League Prospect by Baseball America, as well as the Short-Season A Player of the Year and All-Star shortstop.
+In 2000, with the Jamestown Jammers, he hit .331 and was named the Braves' # 1 Minor League Prospect by Baseball America, as well as the Low-A Player of the Year and All-Star shortstop.

-Betemit started 2001 with the Myrtle Beach Pelicans in Advanced-A ball (hitting the first inside-the-park home run in Pelicans history on June 11), and was promoted mid-season to the Greenville Braves in AA.
-He hit .355 with Greenville, and was named the Braves top prospect for the second year in a row.
+Betemit started 2001 with the Myrtle Beach Pelicans in High-A (hitting the first inside-the-park home run in Pelicans history on June 11), and was promoted mid-season to the Greenville Braves in Double-A. He hit .355 with Greenville, and was named the Braves top prospect for the second year in a row.
 He was also the Braves Minor League Player of the Year, the Florida State League All-Star shortstop, and the Baseball America 2nd team minor league all-star shortstop.

-Called up to the Braves in September, he made his major league debut on September 18, 2001, as a pinch runner against the Philadelphia Phillies.
-He was 0 for 8 for the Braves in limited pinch hitting opportunities.

-In 2002, he was sent to the AAA Richmond Braves to start the season, but spent significant portions of the season on the disabled list due to various ailments.
+Called up to the Braves in September, Betemit made his major league debut on September 18, 2001, as a pinch runner against the Philadelphia Phillies.
+He was 0-for-8 for the Braves in limited pinch hitting opportunities.
+In 2002, Betemit was assigned to the Triple-A Richmond Braves to start the season, but spent significant portions of the season on the disabled list due to various ailments.
 Despite a sub-par, injury-ridden season, he was still named the Braves second-best pro prospect after the season.
 He spent most of 2003 and 2004 with Richmond, but appeared in 22 games with the Braves in 2004, recording his first Major League hit on May 8 against the Houston Astros.

-Betemit finally broke out in 2005 as the Braves' principal reserve infielder, frequently filling in at third base for the Braves' oft-injured star third baseman Chipper Jones, hitting .305 for the season.
+In 2005 as the Braves' principal reserve infielder, Betemit frequently filled in at third base for the Braves' oft-injured star third baseman Chipper Jones, hitting .305 for the season.
 He hit his first career home run on April 27 against New York Mets pitcher Tom Glavine.
 In the offseason, following shortstop Rafael Furcal's free agency in the winter of 2005, the Braves considered giving Betemit the starting shortstop job.
 However, they decided instead to trade for shortstop Edgar Rentería from the Boston Red Sox.
 Betemit continued to play a valuable role for the Braves as a pinch hitter and backup for second baseman Marcus Giles, Rentería, and Chipper Jones.